OwainWilliams/TCHBoulderingApp/README.md

 A Garmin Connect IQ watch app for logging bouldering sessions.
 Track problems by grade, record completions vs. attempts, time each problem, and sync session data to a cloud API.

+For an example of the data that is produced - visit : https://owain.codes/bouldering

 ---

 ## Features